rafinika/ds-python-fundamental/README.md

-# ds-phyton-fundamental
+# ds-python-fundamental
 Library of my data science project.
-Mostly using basic phyton technic and packages.
+Mostly using basic python technic and packages.

 ## List of Projects